nicholasjng/personal-website/README.md

 website routing using next.js, which fails to resolve routes with a ".html" extension upon page refresh.
 4. Run `aws-s3deploy.sh`.
 This syncs the uploaded S3 folder to another S3 folder called `current`, which contains the current deployment.
 To roll back changes to an earlier commit, you can set the `GITHASH` variable in the script to an earlier deployment's hash still present in the S3 bucket.

+You can (and should) reset the `AWS_PROFILE` and `S3_BUCKET` variables to match your own scenario.
+Simply edit the script files for that :-)

-More information can be found in this Gist: https://gist.github.com/rbalicki2/30e8ee5fb5bc2018923a06c5ea5e3ea5
+More information can be found in this excellent Gist: https://gist.github.com/rbalicki2/30e8ee5fb5bc2018923a06c5ea5e3ea5

 ## Required permissions for versioned deployments on the command line